 Rear door toward the roof line

-Set the swing-door end facing the eave where your crew is working so walk-in loading and ground-throw share one path.
+Set the swing-door end of the unit to face the eave where your crew is working for efficient walk-in loading.

 Surface protection